AaqibhafeezKhan/TIC-TAC-TOE/README.md

 **CSS3**: Responsive design and styling.
 **JavaScript**: Game logic, score tracking, and Computer play mode implementation.
 **Computer mode Implementation**
 The Computer mode in this Tic-Tac-Toe game uses the Minimax Algorithm in the "Hard" difficulty mode.
-This algorithm ensures that the AI makes optimal moves to either win or force a draw.
+This algorithm ensures that the Computer makes optimal moves to either win or force a draw.
-For the Easy mode, the AI selects a random move.
+For the Easy mode, the Computer selects a random move.
 In Medium mode, it mixes optimal and random moves to provide a more human-like challenge.

 ## Future Improvements
 Add animations and sound effects for a more engaging experience.